-- Invest in top 30 companies based on the combined factors.
+- Invest in the top 30 companies based on the combined factors.

-Here, we try to find the companies with lowest combined factor rank.
+Now, we try to find the companies with the lowest combined factor rank.

-Joel Greenblatt has researched on the top stock picks using this magic formula and found consistent good returns over long term.
+Joel Greenblatt has already researched the top stock picks using this magic formula and found consistent good returns over the long term.

 The little book that beats the market is a nice read and an excellent place to start reading if you have never invested in stocks before.
 The book is written in a very simple language and the concepts described in the book are time-tested.